Ports of Call

 Las Lenas © Siegfried Josef Grabner

 Advanced skiers will be in paradise at Las Leñas.
 There are many extreme slopes towards the top of the peaks, and a total absence of trees leaves plenty of room for creative detours.
 There are plenty of intermediate and beginner runs as well lower down.
 It should be noted that all but the beginner slopes shut down completely when the snow and wind picks up.
-There are several skiing and snowboarding schools that offer great children and family classes.
+There are several skiing and snowboarding schools that offer great family and kids' classes.

-The resort is small and isolated, so most of the restaurants in Las Leñas are in the hotels.
+The resort is small and isolated, so most of the restaurants in Las Leñas are located in the hotels.
 Escorpio has an excellent restaurant serving French and Mediterranean cuisine, while Piscis' two eateries specialise in pizza and Italian food.
 The Pyramid Building also has several restaurants serving cheaper local fare.

 Las Leñas is an isolated purpose-built ski resort, so there isn't much to do off the slopes.
 There is a cinema in town.